Yelp/dockersh/README.md

 and limit their ability to escalate their privilege level inside containers, or on the host machine, this is *NOT* watertight.
 It will not be watertight until Docker fully supports user namespaces.
-Notably, if you let users pick their own containers to run, they can probably do undesireable things (for example using a container which allows them to sudo up to root and then writing to /dev/kmem.)
+Notably, if you let users pick their own containers to run, they can probably do undesireable things (for example using a container which allows them to sudo up to root and then writing to /dev/kmem.).
+We plan to try to address some of this by limiting suid/sgid permissions within containers, but YMMV.

 Requirements
 ============